 For example, the previous example would be represented by the pattern

 You first need to have defined the connection and format params.
 Once this is OK and you can see your data, go to the Partitioning tab, and click “Activate partitioning”

 Dataiku DSS automatically tries to recognize the pattern.
-If it succeeds, a partitioning scheme will be suggested, which you can directly use.
+If it succeeds, a partitioning pattern will be suggested.

 To manually define partitioning, first define a time dimension and/or discrete dimensions.

-- You can add multiple discrete value dimensions, if each dimension corresponds to a subdirectory in your file structure.
+You can add multiple discrete value dimensions, each dimension corresponding to a subdirectory in your file structure.

 The time dimension is referred in the pattern by the

 %H(hour, on 2 digits) specifiers.
 The pattern for the time dimension must represent a valid time hierarchy for the chosen period.
 For example, if you choose “Day” as the period for the time dimension, then the pattern must include